-Great leaders are not born; everyone needs a push to be a sound delegator and will succeed (and fail) through trial and error until they’re seasoned, motivational and respected authorities in their field.
+Some great leaders are born; most new leaders need support and training.
+They will succeed (and fail) through trial and error until they’re seasoned, motivational, and inspiring authorities in their field.
 But truly great qualities like the ones above can have a positive ripple effect to others which can lead to higher employee morale and better productivity for your company down the line.

 For more tips on building a great foundation as a leader, be sure to check out our most popular leadership courses on everything from motivational techniques to building an effective leadership team and more.
 Or you can sign up for a full-featured, full library trial of our Thinkzoom LMS.
 You will have two weeks to view all of our leadership training content and the full business skills library.